olivierfriard/boris_docs/create_new_project.rst

 This modifier can be used to save a value from an external data file (defined during the creation of the observation).

-See `Media based observation`_

 You have to define the variable name in the **Variable name** edit box.
-This is mandatory and the name of the variable must be the same than the variable defined in the observation.
+This is mandatory and the name of the variable **must** be the same than the variable defined in the observation.

+See `External data files`_

 .. image:: images/modifiers_value_from_external_data.png